 Francis (I, King of France 1515-1547)

 King Louis XII of France died at the age of 52 leaving Mary a widow.
 His nephew, Francis, became the next king of France.

 The Treaty of London or Universal Peace was signed in London between the major European countries, England, France, Burgundy and many more.
 For Cardinal Wolsey this treaty was a plan to produce a peaceful Europe.
 The treaty stated that the countries must not attack one another and if they did the other countries would come to the aid of those being attacked.
-Within the treaty was the agreement that Henry's 2 year old daughter Mary would marry the French dauphin.
+Within the treaty was the agreement that Mary, the 2 year-old daughter of King Henry VIII, would marry the French dauphin.

 The Field of the Cloth of Gold was a meeting between King Henry VIII and King Francis I of France somewhere between Guines and Ardres near Calais.
 The meeting included a series of tournaments and jousts.
 The extravagant nature of the event giving the meeting its name.

 The Treaty of Bruges was conducted in secrecy at Bruges between King Charles V of France and Thomas Wolsey.
-In the terms of the treaty Wolsey promised Charles that Henry VIII would join him in a joint campaign against France and Francis I. The meeting was held in secret because England was supposed to be a mediator in the dispute between Charles and Francis.
+In the terms of the treaty Wolsey promised Charles that King Henry VIII would join him in a joint campaign against France and Francis I. The meeting was held in secret because England was supposed to be a mediator in the dispute between Charles and Francis.
 The joint attacks of France would have to wait until March or May of 1523.